Muhammad Uthman Siraj al-Din: Early life

 Muhammad Uthman Siraj al-Din, grandson of Umar Diya al-Din and son of Muhammad Ala al-Din, was descended from Muhammad ibn Abdullah through Husayn ibn Ali, making him a sayyid.
 As he was named Uthman in honor of his great-grandfather Uthman Siraj al-Din Naqshbandi, he was given the nickname "al-Thani", which means the second in Arabic.
 Muhammad Uthman Siraj al-Din was of Iraqi Kurdish origin and born in 1896 in the village of Biyara, to the Sheikhs of Tavil household.
 After studying religious sciences under the supervision and training of his father at a young age, he completed his education in the Arabic and Persian languages at the Duru and Biyara madrasas.
 Following the death of his father, he settled in the Biyara takiyya.
 He fled to Iran in 1959 after getting into conflict with the Iraqi government of Abd al-Karim Qasim.
 The Iranian government gave him asylum due to their strained relations with the Iraqi authorities, with SAVAK documents showing that the Iranian Pahlavi government viewed him as an ally and paid his pension.

 Time in Iran

 Muhammad Uthman Siraj al-Din brought back to life the Duru takiyya founded by his father in Iranian Kurdistan.
 As a result of his travels to different parts of Iran, he established a strong bond between the members of the Khalidi Naqshbandis in the Sunni Kurdish regions and the Talish region of Iran.
 He had a school built for 450 students providing education in the field of Islamic sciences.
 At the same time, more than 100 schools were built in the region under his leadership.
 There was an increase in the number and activities of Naqshbandi members during the twenty-year period he was in Iran.
 His sons also took up positions within the Iranian government during this time.

 Strawberry farming was introduced to Iranian Kurdistan by Muhammad Uthman Siraj al-Din Naqshbandi in the 1960s.

-Leader of Sipay Rizgari

-After the Iranian revolution and overthrow of the Pahlavi government, he organised a militant group called Sipay Rizgari with 1000–2000 of his followers and participated in the Kurdistan conflict against the new Iranian government, planning to incite a sectarian war between Shias and Sunnis, and having formed an alliance with the Iraqi government, the Kurdish Democratic Party, and Komala.